-Second in a two-part post.
-Read the first installment here.
+This is the second in a two-part post.
+You can the first installment here.

 I expected to wake to sunrise but instead woke to darkness.
 Winter in these northern latitudes meant that the morning sun was shy, so we ate our breakfast under fluorescent lights.
 Our coupemates would ride this train further into the day – for us it was time to go.
 Karaganda had snuck up outside our window, and was calling us into its streets.